jdyeakel/jdyeakel.github.io/teaching/ecology/test.md

 <br>

-There is an imporant difference between using this web-tool vs. using RStudio installed on your computer.
-With the web-tool, all of the code must be entered together and run all at once.
-With RStudio installed on your machine, you can run one line at a time.
+>**There is an imporant difference between using this web-tool vs. using RStudio installed on your computer.
+With RStudio installed on your machine, you can run one line at a time, however with the web-tool, all of the code must be entered together and run all at once.**
+> <br>
+> **When using the web-tool, read through the comments and corresponding code carefully before copying and pasting into the window.
+Experiment by changing the values and seeing what you get!**

 ## So let's get started